Failing to plan is planning to fail as the famous maxim said and thus it would be a great action to already plan a life after rehab.

-If you or a loved one is planning for life after rehab, here are some steps to follow to set yourself up for success.
+If you or a loved one is planning for life after rehab, here are some steps to follow in planning a life after rehab to set yourself up for success.

 We also recommend checking out the 12-step programs and counselors in your area.
 These are important tools in early recovery, and you should start them as soon as treatment is complete.